mayocube/sample-app/README.md

 - An Okta Account, you can sign up for a developer account at https://developer.okta.com/signup/.
 - An Okta Application, configured for Single-Page App (SPA) mode.
 This is done from the Okta Developer Console, you can see the [OIDC SPA Setup Instructions][].
 When following the wizard, use the default properties.
 They are are designed to work with our sample applications.

+ - Make sure you have Node Version 18 on you local
+ - Disconnect from VPN, if you get a certificate issue while installing dependencies

 ## Running This Example

 After cloning this repository or extracting the repository zip file, install the dependencies: